-Russia to announce a verdict in Navalny’s case; Kremlin critic expects lengthy prison term
+Russia to announce a verdict in Navalny case; the Kremlin critic expects a lengthy prison term

 On the eve of the verdict hearing, Navalny — presumably through his team — released a statement on social media in which he said he expected his sentence to be “huge… a Stalinist term,” referring to the Soviet dictator Joseph Stalin.

-In the post, Navalny called on Russians to “personally” resist and encouraged them to support political prisoners, distribute flyers or go to a rally.
-He told Russians that they could choose a safe way to resist but added “there is shame in doing nothing.
+In the statement, Navalny called on Russians to “personally” resist and encouraged them to support political prisoners, distribute flyers or go to a rally.
+He told Russians that they could choose a safe way to resist, but he added that “there is shame in doing nothing.
 It’s shameful to let yourself be intimidated.”

+The politician is currently serving his sentence in a maximum-security prison — Penal Colony No. 6 in the town of Melekhovo about 230 kilometers (more than 140 miles) east of Moscow.
+He has spent months in a tiny one-person cell, also called a “punishment cell,” for purported disciplinary violations such as an alleged failure to properly button his prison clothes, appropriately introduce himself to a guard or to wash his face at a specified time.

+On social media, Navalny’s associates have urged supporters to come to Melekhovo on Friday to express solidarity with the politician.